forge-55/bunkeros/FAQ.md

 ### What is BunkerOS?

-BunkerOS is a productivity-hardened, Arch-based Linux distribution that combines CachyOS's performance optimizations with a tactical, Sway-based computing environment.
+BunkerOS is a productivity-hardened, vanilla Arch-based Linux distribution with custom optimizations for a tactical, Sway-based computing environment.
 It's designed for users seeking distraction-free, mission-focused productivity.

-### Is BunkerOS based on CachyOS or Arch Linux?
+### Is BunkerOS based on Arch Linux?

-**Both**.
-BunkerOS is an Arch-based distribution built on CachyOS's performance-optimized foundation.
+**Yes**.
+BunkerOS is a vanilla Arch-based distribution with custom optimizations.

 Think of it in layers:
-- **Foundation**: Arch Linux (rolling release, AUR, ecosystem)
+- **Foundation**: Arch Linux (rolling release, AUR, proven ecosystem)
-- **Performance**: CachyOS (optimized kernel, BORE scheduler, x86-64-v3 packages)
+- **Optimization**: BunkerOS custom tuning (performance configurations, productivity focus)
 - **Experience**: BunkerOS (Sway environment, productivity tools, tactical theming)

-### Why build on CachyOS instead of vanilla Arch?
+### Why use vanilla Arch instead of a derivative?

-**Smart engineering**.
-CachyOS provides battle-tested performance infrastructure:
-- BORE scheduler for improved desktop responsiveness
-- Link-Time Optimization (LTO) and Profile-Guided Optimization (PGO) packages
+**Clean foundation, full control**.
+Vanilla Arch provides:
+- Complete control over system configuration
+- No third-party modifications or dependencies
+- Direct access to Arch's proven stability
-- x86-64-v3 optimized builds for modern CPUs
+- Clean base for custom optimizations
-- Active performance testing and maintenance

-Rather than recreating this infrastructure, BunkerOS leverages CachyOS's optimizations to focus on delivering the best Sway-based productivity experience.
+This allows BunkerOS to implement targeted performance enhancements specifically for productivity workflows while maintaining a pure Arch base.

-### How is BunkerOS different from CachyOS?
+### How is BunkerOS different from vanilla Arch?

-**CachyOS** is a performance-optimized Arch distribution that ships with various desktop environments (KDE Plasma, GNOME, etc.) and focuses on speed optimizations.
+**Vanilla Arch** is a minimal, do-it-yourself distribution that gives you a blank slate.

 **BunkerOS** is a productivity-focused distribution that:
 - Uses only Sway/SwayFX compositor (no traditional DEs)
 - Emphasizes distraction-free, keyboard-driven workflows
 - Features tactical theming and discipline
 - Provides custom productivity automation and tooling
+- Includes curated optimizations for productivity workflows
 - Targets mission-focused computing over general-purpose use

 ### Do I get access to the AUR?

 **Yes**.
 As an Arch-based distribution, BunkerOS has full access to the Arch User Repository (AUR) and all standard Arch packages.

-You also get access to CachyOS's optimized package repositories for performance-critical packages.

-### What's BunkerOS's relationship with these projects?
+### What's BunkerOS's relationship with Arch Linux?

 ```
 Arch Linux        → Foundation (rolling release, package ecosystem)
     ↓
-CachyOS           → Performance layer (optimized kernel/packages)
-    ↓
-BunkerOS          → Experience layer (Sway environment, productivity focus)
+BunkerOS          → Custom optimizations + Sway environment + productivity focus
 ```

-We're transparent about this architecture because it represents smart engineering: focus on what makes BunkerOS unique while leveraging proven infrastructure.
+We build directly on Arch Linux, maintaining full compatibility while adding our productivity-focused enhancements.

 ## Installation & Setup

 ### How do I install BunkerOS?

-**Current workflow** (interim):
+**Current workflow**:
-1. Install CachyOS using their installer
+1. Install vanilla Arch Linux using the standard installer
-2. Choose minimal installation
+2. Boot into your Arch system
 3. Clone BunkerOS repository
 4. Run `setup.sh` to configure the environment

-**Future goal**: Dedicated BunkerOS installer or installation profile.
+**Future goal**: Dedicated BunkerOS installer or automated installation script.

-### Why use the CachyOS installer?
+### Why use the standard Arch installation?

-**Pragmatic interim solution**.
-The CachyOS installer provides:
+**Clean, flexible foundation**.
+The standard Arch installation provides:
-- Reliable Arch installation with performance optimizations
+- Reliable base system setup
-- Partition management and bootloader setup
+- Partition management and bootloader configuration
 - Hardware detection and driver installation
+- Clean base without any unnecessary modifications

-This allows BunkerOS to focus on the environment configuration rather than building an installer from scratch.
+This allows BunkerOS to focus on the environment configuration and optimizations.

 ### Will BunkerOS have its own installer?

 **Possible future direction**.
 Options under consideration:
 - Custom BunkerOS installer
-- Installation profile for CachyOS installer
+- Automated installation script
 - Calamares-based installer with BunkerOS branding

-For now, the CachyOS installer provides a solid foundation.
+For now, the standard Arch installation provides a solid, clean foundation.

 ## Technical Questions

-### What performance benefits does CachyOS provide?
+### What performance optimizations does BunkerOS provide?

-Key optimizations that benefit BunkerOS:
+Key optimizations for productivity workflows:

-1. **BORE Scheduler**: Burst-Oriented Response Enhancer improves desktop responsiveness and reduces latency
-2. **x86-64-v3 Packages**: Optimized for modern CPUs (2015+) with SIMD instructions
-3. **LTO/PGO**: Link-Time Optimization and Profile-Guided Optimization for critical packages
-4. **Optimized Kernel**: Performance-focused kernel configuration
+1. **Lightweight Environment**: Sway/SwayFX is extremely efficient compared to traditional DEs
+2. **Optimized Configuration**: System tuned for productivity workflows and responsiveness
+3. **Minimal Resource Usage**: ~332-380 MB RAM depending on edition
+4. **Curated Package Selection**: Only essential packages, reducing bloat

-These combine with BunkerOS's lightweight Sway environment for exceptional performance.
+These optimizations combine with BunkerOS's focused environment for exceptional performance.

 ### Does BunkerOS work on older hardware?